markwindsorr/CSFundamentals/Algorithms/README.md

 | Selection Sort | YES             | 1/2n^2 | 1/2n^2   | 1/2n^2  | n exchanges; quadratic in best case          |

 Selection sort maintains two sub arrays, the sorted array and the unsorted array.
-It repeatedly finds the minimum in the unsorted array and puts it at the the beginning.
+It repeatedly finds the minimum in the unsorted array and puts it at the the beginning of the unsorted array.

 1. Set minimum index to current
 2. Search the unsorted list after the current index for the minimum, once found